bmuschko/jenkins-with-kubernetes/on-demand-agents/README.md

 * Running Jenkins master and agents as Kubernetes Pods.
 * Agents are created on-demand as needed and deleted after use.
+* Tested with Docker Desktop CE on MacOSX version 2.1.0.0.

 ## Creating a Docker image for the Jenkins master